 No wonder that tourism in Malaga has grown so much, even in the winter months, as the province of Malaga hosts some of the most beautiful landscapes of Spain.
-Here you can see a list of which – in our opinion – are the 5 best views of Malaga:
+Here you can see a list of which – in our opinion – are the 5 most impressive views of Malaga:

 Torrecilla Peak is part of the Natural Park of Sierra de las Nieves, located on the western side of the province of Malaga.
 This mountain reaches 1.919 metres, being the highest peak of this mountain range and the second highest in the province (only surpassed by La Maroma).
 If you like hiking or cycling routes, you have to visit this place.
 There are a large number of routes in Internet indicating how to ascend Pico Torrecilla.
 From above you can see the beauty that holds the Natural Park of Sierra de las Nieves, especially in the winter months, when snow covers much of the surrounding mountains.